 SHOWING YOUR TALENT

-- Performing arts applicants (dance, music, theater) will audition.
+- Performing arts applicants (dance, music, theater [including a musical theater track]) will audition.

 - Studio arts area applicants (media, visual) bring along a portfolio of previously completed work.

 - Literary arts applicants send a portfolio of written work at least a week before the review.

 All applicants prepare a response to an assignment that will come in the mail two weeks before the review.
 Depending on the art area, you will receive either five words or five visual images to use as inspiration for a brief performance piece, written piece or visual piece to bring with you to the admission review.
 You will be asked how the words or images you received led to the finished piece.

 During the admission review you will also perform a spontaneous activity related to your arts area.
 In the performing arts this is a group activity.
 In literary, media and studio arts you will perform the activity individually.
 For each activity you will be given directions, any needed materials and, usually, a time limit.

 An important part of the admission review is the interview where you sit with the review panel and discuss your desire to come to Perpich, what your art means to you, what you hope to accomplish while at Perpich and your academic performance to date.

 Each review panel includes a Perpich arts teacher, a Perpich academic teacher and a working artist from the community.
 For the interview you will meet with them and discuss your desire to come to Perpich.
 The panelists will ask what your art means to you and what you hope to learn at Perpich.
 Please know that they want to find out who you are; they are not looking for perfection.
 They will answer your questions too and check on your academic performance thus far.